marfarma/simple-image-sizes/trunk/readme.txt

 3. In posts thumbnails

 == Changelog ==
+* 2.0.3
+	* Resolve issue with theme sizes witch by default are displayed as not cropped.
+Thanks to momo360modena for the bug signalment.
 * 2.0.2
 	* Remove debug on php for javascript
 	* Resolve issue with the different versions on jquery ( like in WP3.2 ) with attr return for checked components